Eli Whitney's Patent for the Cotton Gin

 of the United States House of Representatives, and Record Group 241, Records of the Patent and Trademark Office.
-They are available online through the following Online Catalog (OPA) National Archives Identifiers:
+They are available online through the following National Archives Catalog National Archives Identifiers:

 The National Archives Catalog replaces its prototypes, the Archival Research Catalog (ARC) and NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 The online catalog's advanced functionalities also allow you to search by organization, person, or topic.